itristenx/nova-universe/README.md

 ### Running All Services

-Scripts are provided to launch the API, admin UI, activation page and Slack service together using `concurrently`.
+Scripts are provided to launch the API, admin UI, and Slack service together using `concurrently`.
 When running the script you will be prompted to choose which apps to start (press **Enter** for all).
 For each selected app the script verifies that a `.env` file exists and installs dependencies if the `node_modules` directory is missing.
 Each service is started with `npm start` so its environment file loads correctly.

-#### macOS / Linux

 ```bash
 ./installers/start-all.sh